 Question: Can you provide an example?
-Answer: A dog run exclusively run by an amateur could qualify for both the MNRC and MARC events, subject to the qualifying time period with 6 passes.
-But a dog with 6 passes, 5 by amateur and 1 by a professional, would only qualify for the MNRC.
+Answer: A dog exclusively ran by an amateur could qualify for both the MNRC and MARC national events, subject to the qualifying time period with six passes.
+But a dog with six passes, five by amateur and one by a professional, would only qualify for the MNRC.

 Question: Can a non-owner or co-owner run multiple dogs at the Invitational?
-Answer: No handler may run more than 3 dogs that are not wholly owned by the handler, or a member of his or her immediate family.
+Answer: No handler may run more than three dogs that are not wholly owned by the handler or a member of his/her immediate family.

 Question: Is there a limit to the number of dogs an amateur can run?
 Answer: No, as long as the dog is wholly owned by the handler or his/her immediate family.

 Question: How will qualifications be tracked?
 Answer: Entry Express will track all qualifications.
 For events that use Entry Express the process will be automatic.
 The handler will identify as an amateur when entering the event and results will automatically be tabulated.
-Handlers should verify that their results will be submitted to Entry Express, in the event it is not on Entry Express.
+Handlers should verify that their hunt test pass(es) will be submitted to Entry Express in the event the event is not available on Entry Express.

 Question: Will another marked catalog have to be sent in?
 Answer: Not unless the club does not use Entry Express.